-I dove into both apps, testing all the available features and tinkering with them, and based on those experiences, here's my comparison of Airtable vs. Smartsheet.
+I spent weeks inside both apps, testing all the available features and tinkering with them, and dug into the customer stories.
+Based on my experiences and research, here's my comparison of Airtable vs. Smartsheet.

 Smartsheet vs. Airtable at a glance